Documenting and Understanding the Invisible Load

 Sample size: planned number of clusters

-We plan to include approximately 2,000 daycare centers in the pilot study.
-Each daycare center represents one cluster, as responses are measured at the center level.
+We included about 2000 daycares in the first pilot study.
+And we plan to include approximately 3000 daycare centers and 1500 eldercare centers in the second pilot study.
+Each center represents one cluster, as responses are measured at the center level.
 Following the pilot, we will update our power calculations based on the observed effect sizes.

 Sample size: planned number of observations

-Because each daycare center is contacted only once (with a follow-up in the encouragement arm if no response), the total number of observations will also be 2,000 daycare centers for the primary outcomes in the pilot.
+Because each center is contacted only once, the total number of observations will also be 2000 & 4500 carecenters for the primary outcomes in the first and second pilots.
 Each observation corresponds to one unique center’s response (or non-response) to our email.
 The secondary outcomes (e.g. sentiment of the email response) will be determined by the response rate to our various treatments.

 Sample size (or number of clusters) by treatment arms

-We are running a 2×2 factorial design with four treatment arms with equal size samples in each treatment:
+We are running a 3×6 factorial design with eighteen treatment arms with equal size samples in each treatment:

-We plan to have 2,000 centers in the pilot.
+We plan to have 2000 centers and 4500 centers in the first and second pilots.

 Minimum detectable effect size for main outcomes (accounting for sample design and clustering)